- Travel and Places»

 Have you ever visited Washington DC?

 Early evening is a great time to be in Washington DC.
 As we walked toward the Washington Monument we dodged many a softball game on the Mall and this is a very active area with people running, biking, playing softball and of course the hordes of tourists.
-I was very surprised at the number of people out exercising but Washington DC seems to be quite attractive to a younger generation and they seem to be embracing and enjoying all that the city has to offer.
+I was very surprised at the number of people out exercising but Washington DC is clearly attractive to a younger generation and they seem to be embracing and enjoying all that the city has to offer.

 For Advance Tickets to the Washington Monument